Vitamin H (Biotin)

 As with all supplements, check with a health care provider before giving biotin to a child.

-Adequate daily intakes for biotin from the diet are listed below.
+Adequate daily intakes for biotin from food, according to the National Academy of Sciences, are listed below.

 - Infants birth - 6 months: 5 mcg